 And because they are also not massive companies like large-cap companies with a value over $10 billion, it also means they are not as diversified as bigger-cap companies.
 If the market for that company disappears, the company is also at risk.

-Con: Risk is risk, and even those who don’t dabble in investing likely know that something that seems low risk isn’t the same as something that is not a risk.
-It doesn’t matter how many reports you read—there are always exceptions.
+Con: Investment risk is risk, and even those who don’t dabble in investing likely know that something that seems low risk isn’t the same as something that is not a risk.
+It doesn’t matter how many reports you read — there are always exceptions.
+It’s still a good idea to read up on different strategies and try to develop a sense of why some investments are riskier than others.

 Researching Mid-Cap Stocks

-And it might be smart to consult a financial adviser.
+And it might be smart to consult a financial professional if you need guidance.

-Market capitalization is a way for investors to understand the value of different companies and compare their performance and outlook.
-Mid-cap stocks—which can be seen as lying between small-cap growth and big-cap stability—are one investment strategy to consider.
+Market capitalization is a way for investors to understand the value of different companies and compare their performance and outlook, and mid-cap stocks — which can be seen as lying between small-cap growth and big-cap stability — are one investment strategy to consider.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.